The General Data Protection Regulation 2018 (GDPR) will apply in 12 months’ time, from 25 May 2018.

 You should also ensure that you have clear and robust social media policies in place to make it clear what your recruitment consultants can and cannot do with client and candidate data.
 Failure to do so could leave you vulnerable to breach “by the back door“.

 GDPR compliance will take time to implement so we recommend that you act now to understand the impact of the GDPR on your business and identify what changes you need to make.
 As expert advisors to the recruitment sector, we are uniquely placed, with our data privacy experts, to help you navigate through the changes in a way that is relevant to your business.

 We can offer a fixed price workshop to help you understand the impact of the GDPR on your business.
 This includes:

 - an initial questionnaire to identify key areas of concern;

-- a workshop at our One London Wall office led by members of our recruitment and data protection teams to discuss the changes required by GDPR and the key issues for your business; and
+- a workshop at our One London Wall office led by members of our workforce solutions and data protection teams to discuss the changes required by GDPR and the key issues for your business; and

 - a short report confirming the discussions and identifying key recommendations for compliance.

 Please get in touch with one of the contacts below if you would like to find out more about GDPR or to discuss a workshop.